 B. Act of God

-The principle of strict liability would not be applicable to the cases where damage is caused due to act of God.
+The principle of strict liability in torts would not be applicable to the cases where damage is caused due to act of God.
 Such are those which are beyond human power or contemplation and are caused by a superior natural force.

 C. Consent of the claimant